content-island/astro-for-react-devs-workshop/00-astro-101/04-styles/README.md

 ## Global CSS

-Let's add a global CSS file.
+Let's add a global CSS file in the `src` folder.

 _./src/styles.css_